LetUsFindOut.com

 What is protein synthesis?

-Protein is a group of complex organic molecules which consist of carbon, oxygen, hydrogen, nitrogen, sulfur and also have one or number of amino acids chain.
-The word synthesis means that when smaller molecules comes together to form a larger molecule.
+Protein is a group of complex organic molecules which consist of carbon, oxygen, hydrogen, nitrogen, sulfur and also have the one or number of amino acids chain.
+The word synthesis means that when smaller molecules come together to form a larger molecules.
 Similarly protein synthesis is a process in which small amino acids molecules put together to form a protein molecule or we can say that it is a process by which a cell makes biologically important proteins.

 This process consists of two parts one is transcription and other is translation